dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ---
-title: 'An Introduction to Rust by building an old terminal game from 1984, Part 2'
+title: 'An Introduction to Rust by Building an Old Terminal Game from 1984, Part 2'
-date: '2025-05-21T22:11:29+10:00'
+date: '2025-06-06T22:11:29+10:00'
 draft: false
 visibility: false
 summary: >
   In the last post we set up our board and made the player walk around.
-  In this post we will generate terrain, push blocks and add the first outlines of our beasts.
+  In this post we will generate terrain for each level and implement a way for the player to push blocks.
 description: >
   We are building the terminal game BEAST together to learn how to apply Rust to a project.
   This is the second part in which we generate our terrain and learn how to push blocks.